pypa/packaging.python.org/source/tutorials/packaging-projects.rst

         build-backend = "pdm.pep517.api"

-``build-system.requires`` gives a list of packages that are needed to build your package.
-Listing something here will *only* make it available during the build, not after it is installed.

-``build-system.build-backend`` is the name of Python object that will be used to perform the build.
+``build-system.requires`` is a list of packages that are needed to build your package. ``build-system.build-backend`` is the name of Python object that will be used to perform the build.

 See :pep:`517` and :pep:`518` for background and details.